01 of 08

 Men's Shoes Sizes

 Men's shoe size conversions are even more confusing than those of women's shoes—shoes in the United Kingdom are a half-size smaller than the United States and there are random half-sizes in other European and Asian sizing charts.

-Like women's shoes, though, these measurements are based on a variety of factors depending on where the shoes are being constructed and sold.
+Like women's shoes, though, these measurements are based on a variety of factors dependant on where the shoes are being constructed and sold.
 Some sizes measure the length of the interior of the shoe while others use measurement systems to determine size.

-Still, most shoes, especially tennis shoes, are sold on international markets and feature multiple countries' size details on the tongue of the shoe—you'll often find at least the United Kingdom's, United States', and Japan's sizes on a small tag on the inside of each shoe.Continue to 7 of 8 below.
+Still, most shoes, especially sports shoes, are sold on international markets and feature multiple countries' size details on the tongue of the shoe—you'll often find at least the United Kingdom's, United States', and Japan's sizes on a small tag on the inside of each shoe.Continue to 7 of 8 below.

 07 of 08